Contact

 Expectations can feel implicit.
 Language can be vague.
 Conversations can focus on behaviour without explaining what needs to change.

 In a neuroinclusive workplace, feedback is not softened or avoided; it is made clearer, more specific and more useful.
+It can also help a manager to get to know their team better.

 Why feedback often doesn't work